-This course is designed to provide the student an extensive understanding of human physiology from the cellular to the organ and body systems level with a focus on the mechanisms of normal organ function and the consequences of malfunction of the nervous, cardiovascular, respiratory, renal and digestive systems along with temperature regulation.
+This course is designed to provide the student an extensive understanding of human physiology from the cellular to theorgan and body systems level with a focus on the mechanisms of normal organ function and the consequences of malfunction of the nervous, cardiovascular, respiratory, renal and digestive systems along with temperature regulation.
 Clinical examples that illustrate the consequences of malfunction are used to emphasize, by comparison, normal physiology.

-Course Director: Ramachandr Reddy Course Offered: Fall 1, Terms 2, 3
+Credit: 4 semester hours Course Director: Ramachandr Reddy Course Offered: Fall 1, Terms 2, 3